LauraGnc/Gergana-VocalAssistant/README.md

 # Vocal Assistant - Gergana

 The vocal assistant is a project created in Dec 2020 by myself.
+It is made with Python, Eel, HTML, CSS and JavaScript.
 It's name is Gergana and you can give it vocal orders to ask it the following action:

 - Greetings